United States Programs, Lifeline

 USA.gov offers plain language help on phone and internet bills.
 Read the guide.

-iPhone vs Android, Which Fits You
+iPhone vs Android, which fits you

 iPhone strengths